-The population density of coyotes on the northern range appears to be high, based on visual capture-recapture and territory enumeration.
-Preliminary estimates averaged 1.4 adult coyotes per mi.
+Based on visual capture-recapture and territory enumeration, the population density of coyotes on the northern range appears to be very high.
+Preliminary estimates averaged 1.4 adult coyotes per mi2.
 Density appears stable and we have detected no significant changes over 4 consecutive winters.
-We are currently finishing the scat counts for presence of the isotope-label.
+We are currently finishing the counting of scats for presence of the isotope-label.
 Over twenty percent of the first 850 scats counted were labeled.
 This ratio of marked to unmarked scats will allow an independent estimate of population density.

-A total of 113 coyotes were captured and blood sampled from October 1989 to February 1994.
-Sixty-two males and 51 females were sampled from 16 different resident packs.
-Age classes of the captured coyotes were 35 adults, 12 yearlings, 13 old pups (5-6 months old), and 53 (8-12 week old) pups.
+A total of 113 coyotes were captured and processed from October 1989 to February 1994.
+Data was collected from sixty-two males and 51 females from 16 different resident packs.
+Age classes of the captured coyotes were 35 adults, 12 yearlings, 13 old pups (5-6 months old), and 53 (8-12 weeks old) young pups.
 Fourteen coyotes were sampled in 1989, 14 in 1990, 36 in 1991, 38 in 1992, 10 in 1993, and 1 in 1994.
 Adults ranged in age from 1 to 12 years and average 3.3 years.
+Average weights of yearlings/adults was 12.43 Kg and ranged from 6.8 to 17.5 Kg.

 Fifteen radio-collared or implanted coyotes were found or presumed dead since November 1992.
 Two were hit by vehicles in the Yellowstone National Park, six died of unknown causes, one was trapped, one was shot, two were recaptured and euthanized for rabies testing, and three collars were returned and these coyotes were presumed dead of unknown causes.
-One of the latter collars was that of the 13 year old alpha female of the Bison Peak Pack in Lamar Valley.
+One of the latter collars was that of the 13 year old alpha female of the Bison Peak Pack I in Lamar Valley.
 Based on field observations, it is believed that most of the coyotes in the Lamar Valley at this time are descendants of this coyote.